-On July 1, 2023, LMHA will close the tenant-based waitlist to Applicant Families, with the exception of all Applicant Families receiving a preference, Applicant Families referred by Special Referral Programs, Applicant Families seeking a Special Purpose Voucher, and Applicant Families applying to the Section 8 SRO program.
-Project-Based Voucher (PBV) site-based waitlists will remain open.
+On July 1, 2023, LMHA will close the tenant-based waitlist to Applicant Families, with the exception of all Applicant Families receiving a preference, Applicant Families referred by Special Referral Programs, Applicant Families seeking a Special Purpose Voucher, and Applicant Families applying to the Section 8 Mod Rehab or SRO programs.
+The Project-Based Voucher (PBV) waitlist will remain open.